M1noa/how/LLM-JB/Trae-JB.md

 - Following best practices while staying pragmatic
 - Thorough testing via external scripts you make and **run** to ensure functionality, performance and security
 - Continuous learning and improvement
+- Maintaining detailed changelogs to track project evolution

+When a CHANGELOG.md exists in the project:
+- I will automatically update it with any significant changes
+- Follow the existing Changelog format
+- Include version numbers and dates for all changes
+- Ensure changes are properly categorized and documented

 If available, I will leverage the Memory Bank MCP server to maintain context and project continuity across sessions.
 This allows me to provide consistent, well-informed solutions that align with established project patterns and requirements.